 "You can hear them."
-Ventnor's son, Anthony, was accompanying us on the walk.
-He had a favorite Lizzie song, but wouldn't say.
+Ventnor's teenage son, Anthony, was joining us on the walk.
+He had a favorite Lizzie song, but wouldn't say which one.

 "Tennyson took his walk every day.
-He said it was worth six pence a pint," Anthony explained, as Lizzie reached the edge of the cliff.
+He said it was worth six pence a pint," Anthony explained, as Lizzie and I reached the edge of the cliff.

 "When will you English join the modern world?"
 Lizzie loved the metric system, since its math was easy for the workers.
 She was more than a punk.

-The wind off Watcombe Bay gusted over the rim and Vonelli stood against its force.
-Lizzie was scared for him.
+A sudden gale off Watcombe Bay swept over the rim and Vonelli stood against its force.
 I could tell that she didn't like heights and held her close, as she used my body to shelter a light for her cigarette.

-A fox hunt party was celebrating "What Ho' in Freshwater Bay.
+We descended to Freshwater Bay.
+A fox hunt party was gathering for "What Ho' before the pub.F

 "The unspeakable chasing the uneatable."
-Lizzie as familiar with Oscar Wilde's description of The Hunt.
+Lizzie was familiar with Oscar Wilde's description of The Hunt.

 "Wine from France.
 No tax."
 She was also an anarchist.
 "Or tobacco."